Tom Robbins: Writing career

-In 1966, Robbins was contacted and then met with Doubleday's West Coast Editor, Luthor Nichols, who asked Robbins about writing a book on Northwest art.
+In 1966, Robbins was contacted by Doubleday's West Coast editor, Luthor Nichols.
+Nichols asked Robbins about writing a book on Northwest art.
 Instead Robbins told Nichols he wanted to write a novel and pitched the idea of what was to become Another Roadside Attraction.
 In 1967, Robbins moved to South Bend, Washington, where he wrote his first novel.
 In 1970, Robbins moved to La Conner, Washington, and it was at his home on Second Street that he subsequently authored nine books (although, in the late 1990s, he spent two years living on the Swinomish Indian reservation).

 In the 1980s and early 1990s, Robbins regularly published articles and essays in Esquire magazine, and also contributed to Playboy, The New York Times, and GQ.

-When Robbins began writing Jitterbug Perfume in 1982, Robbins made a contract with editor Alan Rinzler.
-As he had a large following, he had the leverage to stipulate a contract with Rinzler where they would accompany Tom on three holiday trips to resorts Tom would choose where he could discuss the work-in-progress novel, which Rinzler later discovered was Jitterbug Perfume.
-Alan Rinzler later wrote this on the topic of editing for Robbins:Tom would read out loud from his work in progress, and I would comment.
+Robbins's 1982 contract with editor Alan Rinzler stipulated that he would accompany Robbins on three holiday trips to resorts Robbins would choose where he could discuss the work-in-progress novel.
+Rinzler later discovered it was Jitterbug Perfume.
+He later wrote this on the topic of editing for Robbins:

+Tom would read out loud from his work in progress, and I would comment.
 Just a few pages at a time.
 He was a real southern gentleman, and welcomed intellectual discourse about his theme, characters, and intentions, from the inside.
-He took the process of conception, research, trial and error, moving things around, changing voices and pitch very seriously, wrote slowly and carefully, revised constantly, developing, refining and evolving this novel over the course of about two years.Michael Dare described Robbins' writing style in the following manner: "When he starts a novel, it works like this.
+He took the process of conception, research, trial and error, moving things around, changing voices and pitch very seriously, wrote slowly and carefully, revised constantly, developing, refining and evolving this novel over the course of about two years.Michael Dare described Robbins's writing style: "When he starts a novel, it works like this.
 First he writes a sentence.
 Then he rewrites it again and again, examining each word, making sure of its perfection, finely honing each phrase until it reverberates with the subtle texture of the infinite.
 Sometimes it takes hours.
 Sometimes an entire day is devoted to one sentence, which gets marked on and expanded upon in every possible direction until he is satisfied.
 Then, and only then, does he add a period".
 When Robbins was asked to explain his "gift" for storytelling in 2002, he replied:

 I'm descended from a long line of preachers and policemen.
 Now, it's common knowledge that cops are congenital liars, and evangelists spend their lives telling fantastic tales in such a way as to convince otherwise rational people that they're factual.
 So, I guess I come by my narrative inclinations naturally.

-Over the course of his writing career, Robbins has given readings on four continents, in addition to the performances that he has delivered at festivals from Seattle to San Miguel de Allende.
+Over the course of his writing career, Robbins delivered readings on four continents, in addition to performances he gave at festivals from Seattle to San Miguel de Allende.
 Robbins also read at Bumbershoot in 2014.